PDochev/Data-Structures-and-Algorithms/Search and Graph Serach Algorithms/Dijkstra's Algorithm/README.md

 Dijkstra’s Algorithm works as following:

-1. Instantiate a dictionarythat will eventually map vertices to their distance from the start vertex
+1. Start at the source node.
-2. Assign the start vertex a distance of 0 in a min heap
+2. Set the distance of the source node to 0 and all other nodes to infinity.
-3. Assign every other vertex a distance of infinity in a min heap
+3. Add all nodes to a priority queue.
+4. While the priority queue is not empty:
+   - Dequeue the node with the smallest distance.
+   - For each neighbor of the node:
-4. Remove the vertex with the smallest distance from the min heap and set that to the current vertex
+     - Calculate the distance to the neighbor through the current node.
-5. For the current vertex, consider all of its adjacent vertices and calculate the distance to them as (distance to the current vertex) + (edge weight of current vertex to adjacent vertex).
-6. If this new distance is less than the current distance, replace the current distance.
+     - If this distance is less than the current distance, update the neighbor’s distance.
-7. Repeat 4 and 5 until the heap is empty
-8. After the heap is empty, return the distances
+5. Return the distances.

 ## Time Complexity